What is product lifecycle management (PLM)?

 Currently, fewer than half of R&D executives say they have visibility into the end-to-end, design-to-delivery process.
-This highlights that, for many organizations, PLM has not yet reached its potential as a single source of product truth.
+This highlights that, for many organisations, PLM has not yet reached its potential as a single source of product truth.

 In addition, the growing adoption of Industry 4.0 practices within manufacturing has led to an exponential increase in the amount of product and customer data available, providing greater visibility across product lifecycles.
-Data sharing among PLM entities could streamline product lifecycle management, but only if the data is correctly captured, analyzed, and disseminated safely – bringing into focus the need for integrated AI, machine learning, and data encryption.
+Data sharing among PLM entities could streamline product lifecycle management, but only if the data is correctly captured, analysed, and disseminated safely – bringing into focus the need for integrated AI, machine learning, and data encryption.

 Finally, many PLM advocates struggle to communicate the relevance of the software beyond engineering.
-In all of the above cases, investing in a solution that integrates with existing enterprise systems – and offers built-in artificial intelligence – will increase the use and value that the wider organization can gain.
+In all of the above cases, investing in a solution that integrates with existing enterprise systems – and offers built-in artificial intelligence – will increase the use and value that the wider organisation can gain.

 Future of PLM and technology

 The demands of beating competitors to market, attracting top talent, and producing the highest quality product possible using sustainable practices will only continue to increase over time.
-PLM can help to meet these demands with shorter, more conscientious design and product engineering cycles, but only if organizations invest in the technology required to get there.
+PLM can help to meet these demands with shorter, more conscientious design and product engineering cycles, but only if organisations invest in the technology required to get there.

 - More objects are coming online with the Internet of Things (IoT) and designers and engineers stand to gain far greater visibility into products in the field, as well as the ability to update products that are already in the hands of consumers.
 As McKinsey highlights, this enables manufacturers to continue creating new customer value throughout the product lifecycle.